Skip to content

 South Dakota

 The state of South Dakota, under the leadership of Governor Kristi Noem, has comprehensively fought back against CRT in K-12 and higher education.
 Noem has spearheaded efforts to reject federal grants that require CRT in history and social studies lessons, directed the Board of Regents for the university system to review any CRT requirements, and repeatedly made public statements that South Dakota should reject this philosophy in all its schools.
-However, she still must deal with radicals in the Department of Education if she wants to achieve her goals.
-The public pressure has been so intense that even the teachers union has distanced itself from the NEA’s and AFT’s embrace of CRT.

 K-12 Education

-Gov. Noem was the first signatory on the ‘1776 Pledge To Save Our Schools’ to restore ‘patriotic education’. (source: washingtonexaminer.com)
+Gov. Noem was the first signatory on the ‘1776 Pledge To Save Our Schools’ to restore ‘patriotic education’.

 Education policy analyst Stanley Kurtz heaped praise on Noem for signing the 1776 Action pledge, saying the model of candidates and officeholders being held to their pledges, much like the Americans for Tax Reform (ATR) pledge not to raise taxes, could be a model for more positive action from politicians to resist the scourge of CRT in education.
-It’s not enough to say you oppose it, Kurtz writes, something must be done to stop it. (source: nationalreview.com)
+It’s not enough to say you oppose it, Kurtz writes, something must be done to stop it. (source)

-Officials the Department of Education also voiced their opposition to CRT. (source: argusleader.com)
+Officials the Department of Education also voiced their opposition to CRT.

 Explore Schools